 - Forward looking: the PRA assesses firms not just against current risks, but also against those that could plausibly arise in the future.
 Where the PRA judges it necessary to intervene, it generally aims to do so at an early stage.

-In promoting safety and soundness, the PRA focuses primarily on the harm that firms can cause to the stability of the UK financial system.
+- Focused: the PRA focuses on those issues and those firms that pose the greatest risk to the stability of the UK financial system and policyholders.
 A stable financial system is one in which firms continue to provide critical financial services – a precondition for a healthy and successful economy.